jordimarimon/scss-to-tailwindcss/README.md

 * **With SCSS/SASS**:

-First you can define the following functions to simplify the work:
+First you can define the following functions to simplify the work for retrieving your theme configuration with SASS/SCSS:

+**NOTE: The following functions are not robust, you should add some extra checks.**

 ```scss